Welcome to research in the Biology Department!

 All Biology staff, students, post-baccalaureate fellows, graduate students, and postdoctoral fellows conducting research must also complete ethics training before beginning their research.

 1. Required Safety Training:

 Basic Regulatory Safety Training Please follow the Instructions below to access the training.
-After reading the safety training (pdf) you need to complete a short multiple-choice quiz.
+After reading the safety training you need to complete a short multiple-choice quiz.
 The safety training is the same general training everyone in the science center completes but the quiz is specific to the Biology Department.
 Once your quiz is submitted both Karen Racz, the Biology Academic Departmental Coordinator, and I will receive notification that you have completed the safety training.
 You will need to complete the safety training before key card access is issued.

 Click the "Proceed to Biology Safety Training" link below.